ShaunPrice/FSEQLib/README.md

 Xlights FSEQ Header Library
 ===========================
--**Name:**	FSEQLib.cpp
+**Name:**	FSEQLib.cpp
--**Author:**	Shaun Price
+**Author:**	Shaun Price
--**Contact:**	Via Github
+**Contact:**	Via Github
--**Copyright:**	Copyright (C) 2018 Shaun Price
+**Copyright:**	Copyright (C) 2018 Shaun Price

 License
 -------
->This program is free software: you can redistribute it and/or modify
->it under the terms of the GNU General Public License as published by
->the Free Software Foundation, either version 3 of the License, or
->(at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

->
->This program is distributed in the hope that it will be useful,
->but WITHOUT ANY WARRANTY; without even the implied warranty of
->MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
->GNU General Public License for more details.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

->
->You should have received a copy of the GNU General Public License
->along with this program.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Installing
 ----------